Sandra B. Wilson, Ph.D.

 Dr. Sandra Wilson is a Professor of Environmental Horticulture at the University of Florida's main campus in Gainesville.
 She received B.S. and M.S. degrees from the University of Delaware and a Ph.D. in Plant Physiology from Clemson University.
 Dr. Wilson completed postdoctoral studies at both Clemson University and Chiba University, Japan.

 Dr. Wilson teaches courses on Florida Native Landscaping, Plant Propagation, and Annual and Perennial Gardening.
 She has been recognized nationally for her scholarship in teaching and development of interactive online materials on plant propagation, plant family classification and greenhouse education.
-This includes honors such as the North American Colleges and Teachers of Agriculture (NACTA) Fellow Award in 2005, the University of Florida (UF) CALS Undergraduate Teacher of the Year Award in 2006, the American Society for Horticultural Science (ASHS) Outstanding Undergraduate Educator Career Award in 2009, the UF Roche Professorship in 2011, and the ASHS Fellow Award in 2015.
+This includes honors such as the University of Florida (UF) CALS Undergraduate Teacher of the Year Award (2006), the American Society for Horticultural Science (ASHS) Outstanding Undergraduate Educator Career Award (2009), the UF Roche Professorship (2011), ;and the ASHS Graduate Educator Career Award (2018).
+Wilson holds Fellow distinction in the North American Colleges and Teachers of Agriculture (NACTA), the International Society of Plant Propagators (IPPS), and ASHS.
+Dr. Wilson's research focuses on (1) propagation and evaluation of native plants and (2) characterizing the invasive potential of ornamental plants in Florida.
+Her training and expertise encompass numerous aspects of plant production including techniques to overcome seed dormancy, evaluation of containerized media, optimizing plant growth under varying environmental conditions, and trialing of new plants in the landscape.

 Selected Publications: